-figure).
-Since the DIFF-VAR imposes the existence of a separate stochastic trend for all the variables, the difference between log-consumption and log-output, and the difference between log-investment and log-output are also characterized by stochastic trends.
-As the first panel of figure 5.2 makes clear, an integrated process is a pretty good predictor of the consumption-to-GDP ratio because this variable displays a (close to) nonstationary behavior in the data.
-The no-change long-term forecasts of an integrated process, however, are poor predictors of the investment-to-GDP ratio at long horizons, because this series looks mean reverting (second panel of figure 5.2).
+The key question for us is understanding why the PLR-BVAR outperforms the SZ-BVAR and the naive model.
+We address this question in figure 5.2, which plots the realized value of the consumption- and investment-to-GDP ratios, and the 5-year-ahead forecasts obtained with the PLR-BVAR and the naive model (the SZ-BVAR forecasts are very close to those of the naive model, so we do not report them to avoid clogging the figure).
+Since all the variables follow separate random walks in the naive model, the difference between logconsumption and log-output, and the difference between log-investment and log-output are also random walks.
+As the first panel of figure 5.2 makes clear, a random walk is a pretty good predictor of the consumption-to-GDP ratio because this variable displays a (close to) nonstationary behavior in the data.
+The no-change forecasts of a random walk, however, are poor predictors of the investment-to-GDP ratio at long horizons, because this series looks mean reverting (second panel of figure 5.2).